 Become a Mediator in Missouri

-Why join AMM?
-We welcome everyone to join us who has an interest in mediation and what it can accomplish to constructive resolve disputes and misunderstandings.
+We welcome everyone who has an interest in mediation to join AMM.
 You do not have to be a trained or experienced mediator to join.
-We have resources and support to help you develop mediation skills if that is your goal.
+We have resources and support to help new members develop mediation skills if that is your goal.

 What can I expect in a career in mediation?
-Mediators find their work challenging but also very rewarding and fulfilling.
-This is a developing field.
-In addition to training and experience, a career as a full-time mediator requires significant time devoted to networking and marketing.
-Many mediators augment their mediation work with other employment.
-There are many jobs that draw on mediation skills such as business risk management, collections, counseling, court administration, education, human resources, and sales.
-Mediators are often engaged by agencies and organizations by contract rather than full-time employment.
-Missouri has several community mediation organizations where mediators can volunteer or work on a sliding scale.
+Mediators find their work challenging but also rewarding and fulfilling.
+After training (see below) mediators have opportunities to enhance their experience with community mediation centers and other programs.
+Many mediators offer their services part-time.
+A full-time career as a mediator requires significant time devoted to networking and marketing.
+There are many jobs in which mediation skills can be applied, such as business risk management, collections, counseling, court administration, education, human resources, and sales.
+Mediators often engage with agencies and organizations on a referral basis rather than full-time employment.
+Some non-profits, such as MARCH Mediation, use who work on a sliding scale.

 Join AMM Today!

 What is required to be a mediator in Missouri?
-People of all backgrounds and educational attainments can become mediators.
-Missouri does not license this profession.
-There is no "certification" of mediators in the state.
+Missouri does not license or "certify" the mediation profession.
 (The national Model Standards prohibit a mediator from claiming to be certified when there is no official program for certification.)
 Some mediation programs do have specific educational requirements.
 It is advisable to check with specific programs and organizations about their expectations for training and experience.

 Mediating for the Courts: Mediators taking referrals from the state court system must meet the training requirements of Missouri Supreme Court Rule 17 for civil mediation generally and Missouri Supreme Court Rule 88 for domestic relations mediation (see the rules at www.courts.mo.gov).
-The Missouri Bar maintains the list of mediators who meet the Supreme Court requirements (known as the "Rule 17 List").
-An application form may be obtained from The Missouri Bar, which administers the statewide list for the courts.
+The Missouri Bar maintains a list of mediators who meet the Supreme Court requirements (known as the "Rule 17 List").
+An application form may be obtained from The Missouri Bar, which administers the statewide list for the courts (go to www.mobar.org).
 There is no cost to be included on the Rule 17 List.
 Federal Courts in the Eastern and Western Districts of Missouri also have requirements for mediators handling federal cases and maintain lists of mediators.
+Some Circuits maintain their own lists.
+Court personnel also refer litigants to our website's FIND-A-MEDIATOR listing.

 Where to get Core Training in Missouri: "Core" (basic) mediator training is available from numerous trainers.
 Basic training can involve as little as 16 hours for civil mediation up to 40 hours for family dispute mediation.
 The following organizations offer training periodically in Missouri.
 Individual trainers also offer mediator training (see the training events list on this site).

-- Center for Conflict Resolution (Kansas City) offers mediation and conflict management training.
+- Center for Conflict Resolution (Kansas City) offers mediation and conflict management training; also volunteer mediation opportunities.
 Contact: 816-461-8255 or www.ccrkc.org

 - Johnson County Community College (Kansas City) offers a 26 hour core mediation training course every Spring, Summer, and Fall.
 Contact: 913-469-2323 or www.centerforbusiness.org